kardelengin/kardelengin/README.md

 ## 🌱 Goals
--My first goal is to share my writings on business analysis in the coming periods
+- My first goal is to share my writings on business analysis in the coming periods
 - Continuous learning and exploration of new technologies.
 - Developing personal projects.
 ## 🌐 Contact Me